Neurogami/osc-repl/README.md

 Do not use commas to separate the arguments.
 They might work, or they might confuse the simple arguments parser in the app.

-The app uses the `readline` lib so you can use the arrow keys to recall previous commands.
+The app uses the `readline` lib so you can use the arrow keys to recall previous commands, inclusing the commands you may have included when first launching the program.

 Enter 'q' or 'Q' to quit.